ssvlabs/ssv-dkg/README.md

 ### TODO:
 - [ ] Complete design with flows and structure
 - [ ] Add pubkeys to init message
-- [ ] output - signed ssv deposit data
+- [ ] output - signed ssv deposit data + encrypted shares for SSV contract
+- [ ] verification of ssv deposit data and encrypted shares
+- [ ] withdrawal message
+- [ ] private key recreation from shares (in case of switch to a standard ETH validator)
+- [ ] CLI for initiator and operators
 - [ ] more testing
 - [ ] logging

+### Additional:
+- [ ] get existing pub key share by ID from operators
+- [ ] limit max of operators (T-threshold min/max)
+- [ ] max security of the communication between initiator and operators